Dr. Shireen Roshanravan

 AMETH 461: Transformative Thought*

-*Can also be taken for credit in Gender, Women, and Sexuality Studies and the Queer Minor.
+*Also counts for credit in Gender, Women, and Sexuality Studies and the Queer Studies Minor.